andythedishwasher/supabase-sample-exchange/README.md

     </intent-filter>
 </activity>
 ```
+Be sure to choose a custom protocol that's likely to remain globally unique so that routing conflicts don't arise with other apps that end up assuming the same protocol, i.e. instead of my-label-samples, make it f9we35tu6o9-my-label-samples or some other alphanumeric identifier.

 You'll then go to your Supabase console and navigate to the URL Configuration section of the Auth tab.
-There, you should specify your site url as 'YOUR-CUSTOM-SCHEME://'.
+There, you should specify your site url as 'YOUR-CUSTOM-PROTOCOL://'.
 That causes auth redirects to point at the Login page where all of the automated auth-based routing occurs in the initializer.

 IMPORTANT NOTE: This repo is not designed for web deployments.
 I'll be adding a separate branch for the web version when I get time, but it mainly just involves ditching the uni_links dependency and using a regular oauth redirect instead of the custom scheme.
 If you want to use both in the same project right now, the way to do it would be to clone the repo again in a separate directory, rename the folder to include _web or some other indicator, then remove all references to uni_links or uni_links_desktop from the pubspec.yaml in the new directory.
 You will only use this directory for web builds.
 For Android or Windows builds, use this repo's dependencies the way they are.
 You would also need to add your browser app's base url to the list of authorized redirects on your Supabase console.